 I will be representing this with a four-track continuous run with a double-track branch line from the main line junction leading to a rural station with a goods loop and sidings, where the line reduces to single track onwards to the terminus.

-My main line station will be modelled on that at Loughborough, which I photographed many years ago before the platform canopies were cut back.
+My main line station will be modelled as an amalgam of Loughborough and Leicester London Road.
+I photographed Loughborough station many years ago before the platform canopies were cut back and Leicester is well covered in the Middleton Press’s books on the line.
 The road bridge over the platforms is a representation of the original brick arch and metal girder construction.

 This is a view of the bridge from the south in 1969, the metal span over the goods lines has since been renewed in concrete.